Tokenizer.Estate Blog

 A monthly or quarterly distribution starts with net operating cash at the property, runs through the SPV's waterfall (debt service, reserves, preferred returns, promote) and arrives at a per-token amount payable to whoever held the token at the snapshot block.
 The operating agreement defines the waterfall in legal prose.
 The smart contract enforces only what the issuer programmed.
 Gaps between the two surface the first time a holder disputes a payment.

 Stablecoin rails compress the settlement cycle from days to minutes, but they do not remove the upstream work: rent collection, expense reconciliation, reserve top-ups, and tax withholding still happen in conventional systems.
-The NAV Fund Services operational guidance on tokenized fund administration describes the pattern most issuers settle into: fiat in at the property level, stablecoin out at the holder level, with the SPV bank account as the bridge and the fund administrator as the controller of the cutoff.
+The common pattern most issuers settle into is fiat in at the property level, stablecoin out at the holder level, with the SPV bank account as the bridge and the fund administrator as the controller of the cutoff.

 NAV cadence and the appraisal lag